alfonsof/google-cloud-java-examples/gcloudstoragecreate/README.md

   * Set the GOOGLE_APPLICATION_CREDENTIALS environment variable in your Operating System with the path of your JSON service account key file.

-* You can select the Google Cloud Storage location changing the value of `STORAGE_LOCATION` variable in the code.
+* You can select the Cloud Storage bucket location changing the value of `STORAGE_LOCATION` variable in the code.

 * Run the code.